naver-aics/codegemm/README.md

-# CodeGEMM: A Codebook-Centric Approach to Efficient GEMM in Quantized LLMs
+# CodeGEMM: A Codebook-Centric Approach to Efficient GEMM in Quantized LLMs (NeurIPS 2025)

 This repository provides an official implementation of **CodeGEMM**.